mmoinsiaam/RAG-ingestion-scripts/README.md

 # RAG-ingestion-scripts
-Script to extract, load, and translate pdf into vectorDB for RAG
+Script to extract, load, and translate pdf into Redis vectorDB for RAG